yzyii/luashitacast/New-User.md

     },
 ```

+### Example 2

-e.g. If I have the following set named "Movement" and wish to remove all items from the set:
+If I have the following set named "Movement" and wish to remove all items from the set:

 ```lua
     Movement = {